contactopensource/contactopensource/doc/concepts/credential/index.md

 * locale_id : key -- example: locale for "English / United States"

-* name : string -- example: "Driver's License"
+* name : string+index -- example: "Driver's License"

-* summary : string -- example: "This authorizes the person to drive."
+* summary : string+index -- example: "This authorizes the person to drive."

 * description : text -- example: "This authorizes the person to drive a personal car for personal reasons."